 Policy Number: HR-19

-This policy applies to all Drexel University College of Medicine Faculty and Professional Staff Members, Students and those engaged to further the interests of Drexel University College of Medicine.
+This policy applies to all Academy of Natural Sciences of Drexel University Professional Staff Members, Students and to those engaged to further the interests of the Academy.

 Implementation of this policy is the responsibility of the Department of Human Resources.

-In the event of an outbreak of a highly infectious and/or deadly disease, including a pandemic, Drexel University College of Medicine will enact its Social Distancing Policy in an attempt to limit the spread of disease through human to human contact.
+In the event of an outbreak of a highly infectious and/or deadly disease, including a pandemic, the Academy will enact its Social Distancing Policy in an attempt to limit the spread of disease through human to human contact.
 Actions to minimize contact between infected and healthy individuals will range from the use of sick time, limitation or cancellation of events or localized closing, class dismissal and suspension of all services and operations (see Essential Personnel Policy).
-The University President and the Senior Vice President for Student Life and Administrative Services will determine which level of social distancing is needed to protect members of Drexel University College of Medicine Community.
+The Academy President in consultation with Drexel University administration will determine which level of social distancing is needed to protect members of the Academy Community.